hgr533/contractionsim/README.md

 Development Cost: Modding is viable, but official adoption requires significant resources from CD Projekt Red, Ubisoft, or NetherRealm.
 Hardware Demand: Needs optimization for mid-range systems.

+Alternative Development Ideas
+Educational Simulator: A tool for teaching cosmology and neuroscience, with interactive contraction and brain regeneration demos.
+Art Installation: A real-time visual art piece projecting cosmic and neural patterns, using UE5 for gallery display.
+AI Research Platform: A testbed for neural AI development, integrating xAI’s API to explore brain-cosmic parallels.

 developed with grok3